JakeOtto/Coyotes_tracker/README.md

 ## Coyotes_tracker
 hit me up - lend a hand - steal away

+# to use -
+(skip requirements if you already got beautifulsoup4 - bs4)
+pip install -r requirements.txt python coyote_scrape.py

 # Purpose -
 Little scraper app to find info about arizona coyotes and link to their uploaded highlights